AmyDelaney94/hows-it-hanging/README.md

 - The game is easy to navigate and user friendly.
 - The game to be interactive for the user and is responsive on mutiple devices ranging from mobile to desktop.
 - The game doesn't have a conflicting colour scheme making it easy to view and understand.
--To provide the user with an easy to find instructions section to explain how the game works.
+- To provide the user with an easy to find instructions section to explain how the game works.

 ### User Stories
 - As a player, I want the instructions to be easily accessable.